 The Master of Arts degree in Human Resource Management helps practicing HRM specialists or other organization staff members moving into HRM to advance their knowledge and skills in the field.
+Students who enroll in this particular resource management program should at least have a bachelors of arts or bachelor of science degree.

 This Master’s in human resource management online program focuses upon the practice of human resource management in business, government, and not-for-profit organizations.
 Courses offer both concept and skill components designed to help students base practice on solid theoretical grounding.
-Courses are led by faculty members who have earned advanced graduate degrees and/or possess significant experience in the fields of business, organization behavior, and human resources.
+Courses are led by faculty members who have earned advanced graduate degrees and/or possess significant experience in the fields of business, organizational behavior, and human resources.
 Graduates are able to earn a human resource management degree online at their own pace and convenience.

 Marygrove’s Master of Arts in Human Resource Management aligns with the recommended requirements for HR degree programs as outlined by Society for Human Resource Management (SHRM).